Foot melanoma is a type of cancer that starts in the feet. It can appear anywhere on the foot, including on the sole or under a nail.

 Foot melanoma is a type of acral melanoma.
 It starts in a type of skin cell called melanocytes.

 These cells are present in the uppermost layer of the skin.
-They are responsible for producing melanin, a dark pigment that helps screen the body against the harmful effects of ultraviolet (UV) light.
+They are responsible for producing melanin, a dark pigment that helps screen the body against the harmful effects of UV light.

 Foot melanoma is often treatable in the early stages.
 However, people will usually receive a diagnosis during the later stages, as the symptoms may not be easily noticeable.